 Amazon’s Prime Day is a 24-hour event during which members enjoy access to a wide array of products at below-average prices.
 To lure more customers into taking advantage of this promotion, Amazon offers a free, 30-day Prime membership, so anyone can participate in the event.
 By selling more Amazon Prime memberships, Amazon can increase its cross-selling opportunities and profits.

 According to Variety, 2021’s Amazon Prime Day was big, selling $6.9 billion in revenue.

 Amazon’s Lightning Deals can be found throughout the website and on the Gold Box page.
 These deals are limited to one per customer and usually have very short expiration dates.
 Along with making the offers time sensitive, Amazon creates a sense of urgency by displaying status bars that show the percentage of products already in shoppers’ carts and the percentage still available.
 If you’re looking to save money on Amazon, you might want to steer clear of this section of the site and avoid the temptation to buy on impulse.

 Amazon is notoriously reticent about how much revenue it gains off these deals, but the company tends to double-down on the strategy around certain holidays.
-For example, Amazon doubled its lightning deals to 30,000 during the 2015 holiday season, and customers jumped at the chance to score flash deals on electronics, TVs, jewelry and toys.

 Don’t Miss: Retailers That Offer Free Shipping All Year